fizzbee-io/website/content/design/examples/raft-algorithm-reasoning-spec.md

         nodes.append(Node())

 {{% /fizzbee %}}

+When you run it, it will show these actions defined.
+At present, the actions do nothing when you click.
+You'll eventually see the states change with the actions.
+{{< figure src="https://storage.googleapis.com/fizzbee-public/website/tutorials/img/raft-reasoning-1-role-actions.png" alt="Raft actions" caption="The screenshot of the Explorer view with the defined actions" >}}

 ### 2.1 Failed leader election
 Let's start with the simplest action.
 A term could pass by without electing a leader.